lis-press/greeb-bot/WORKFLOWY.md

-# How to work with WorkFlowy internal API?
+# Reading WorkFlowy data via internal API?

 WorkFlowy doesn't have official API but we can use internal methods, used on FrontEnd.

-In this doc I will show how to use it, will use `curl` in order to demonstrate examples.
+In this doc I will show how to use it to read data, will use `curl` in order to demonstrate examples.

 ## Authorization